shaunlebron/jumping-from-html-to-clojurescript/README.md

-# Struggles with HTML templating
+# A jump from HTML-templating to ClojureScript

-We hope to cover a surprising idea about HTML templating by discussing some of its problems and existing solutions.
+There is actually a pretty interesting path from HTML templating to ClojureScript.
+So if you're interested in learning ClojureScript, read on!

 ### Extending HTML for templating